denda0duong/image-csv-chatbot/README.md

 💾 **Session Persistence**: Chat history is maintained during your session

+⏱️ **Message Timestamps**: Optional timestamp display showing when each message was sent/replied

+📊 **Comprehensive Logging**: All events, errors, and interactions are logged for monitoring and debugging

 🎨 **Clean UI**: Simple, intuitive interface built with Streamlit

+### Timestamp Feature

+The chatbot now tracks when messages are sent and replied to:
+- **Toggle on/off** in the sidebar settings
+- **Format**: Shows time in 24-hour format (e.g., "14:30:15")
+- **Persistent**: Timestamps are saved with each message

+See [TIMESTAMP_FEATURE.md](TIMESTAMP_FEATURE.md) for detailed documentation.

+### Logging System

+The application includes enterprise-grade logging:
+- **Daily log files**: Automatically created in `logs/` directory
+- **Comprehensive tracking**: User actions, API calls, errors, performance
+- **Privacy-focused**: Logs metadata only, not message content
+- **Easy debugging**: Full error traces with context

+See [LOGGING.md](LOGGING.md) for detailed documentation on:
+- Log file locations and format
+- What events are logged
+- How to analyze logs
+- Privacy and security features

 ### Stopping the Application